 However, you shouldn’t just take this metric at face value.
 Some blockchains are built with low fees in mind, making a comparison with other networks challenging.
 In these cases, it’s best to look at the figure in tandem with the transaction amount or another metric.
 For example, large market cap coins such as Dogecoin or Cardano are low in the overall charts due to their cheap transaction fees.

 Glassnode Studio offers a dashboard displaying a wide range of on-chain metrics and data.
 Like most tools on offer, it is subscription-based.
 However, the amount of free on-chain data it offers is suitable for amateur investors and quite in-depth.
 It’s much easier to find all the information in one place rather than gather it yourself using blockchain explorers.
 Glassnode’s main strength is the vast number of metric categories and subcategories you can browse.
-However, if you’re interested in Binance Smart Chain projects, you’re very limited here.
+However, if you’re interested in BNB Chain projects, you’re very limited here.

 Done correctly, fundamental analysis can provide invaluable insights into cryptocurrencies in a way that technical analysis cannot.
 Being able to separate the market price from the "true" value of a network is an excellent skill to have when trading.
 Of course, there are things that TA can tell us that can’t be predicted with FA.
 That’s why many traders use a combination of both these days.